-1.11.5 However, whilst S106 agreements will continue to be used for certain site specific infrastructure needs, the Council is exploring the use of the Community Infrastructure Levy (CIL) to fund future infrastructure provision.
-The CIL will only be applied once a charging schedule has been produced and formally adopted.
-The rates of CIL charged will be dependent on viability.
+- directly related to the development; and fairly and reasonably related in scale and kind to the development." - 1.11.5 However, whilst S106 agreements will continue to be used for certain site specific infrastructure needs, the Council is exploring the possible use of the Community Infrastructure Levy (CIL) to fund future infrastructure provision.
+The CIL will only be applied -if a charging schedule has been produced and formally adopted.
+The rates of CIL charged would be dependent on viability.
 Should CIL be implemented in Adur, there is likely to be an overall reduction in the use of S106 agreements although they will still be required to secure the development of certain types of site-specific infrastructure.
 (If a CIL Schedule is adopted, a Planning Obligations SPD will also be produced to explain how these will be used / applied).
 It is not yet clear which schemes / proposals will be funded by CIL.